webplatform/docs/dom/tutorials/index.md

 </html>
 </syntaxhighlight>

+If we add this script to the HTML code:

 <syntaxhighlight lang="javascript">
 document.getElementsByTagName("h1")[0].previousSibling.data="I am now the main heading";
 </syntaxhighlight>

-This will add the line before the h1 tag, Similartly the other commands behave as described.
+It will appear in a line before the h1 tag, Similarly the other commands behave as described.

 For the firstChild and a lastChild node properties,, sometimes when there is only one child in a node, in which case it is considered as the firstChild and the lastChild of that node.

-What exactly is a child?
 It would probably be easier to explain in example form:
 <syntaxhighlight lang="html5">
 <html>
 <head>